jenkins-x/jx-docs/content/getting-started/create-cluster.md

 To ensure your machine can run [minikube](https://github.com/kubernetes/minikube).

-Once you have minikube running then try:
+Once you have minikube running then try the [jx install](/commands/jx_install) command:

     jx install